mbanon/fastspell/README.md

 #### tokenizers.yaml

 By default, `MosesTokenizer(lang)` is used.
-When there is no specific rules for `lang`, Moses Tokenizer failsback to  English.
+When there is no specific rules for `lang`, Moses Tokenizer falls back to  English.
 For some languages, we know that using other language is better (for example, using Spanish for Galician instead of English).
 Tokenizers for these languages can be customized in this file.

 #### similar.yaml